 Breathing Problems: Using a Nebulizer

 A nebulizer is a tool that delivers liquid medicine as a fine mist.
 You breathe in the medicine through a mouthpiece or face mask.
 This sends the medicine directly to your airways and lungs.
-You breathe in the medicine for a few minutes.
-Why is a nebulizer used?
-A nebulizer may be used to treat respiratory problems...
+A nebulizer may be used to treat lung problems.
+These...

 Chronic Illness: Help for Caregivers